SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

 [sumologicextension]: ./../../extension/sumologicextension

-## Metadata translation
+## Attribute translation

-Metadata translation changes some of the attribute keys from OpenTelemetry convention to Sumo convention.
+Attribute translation changes some of the attribute keys from OpenTelemetry convention to Sumo convention.
 For example, OpenTelemetry convention for the attribute containing Kubernetes pod name is `k8s.pod.name`, but Sumo expects it to be in attribute named `pod`.
 If attribute with target name eg. `pod` already exists, translation is not being done for corresponding attribute (`k8s.pod.name` in this example).

 This feature is turned on by default.
-To turn it off, set the `translate_metadata` configuration option to `false`.
+To turn it off, set the `translate_attributes` configuration option to `false`.
 Note that this may cause some of Sumo apps, built-in dashboards to not work correctly.

-Below is a list of all metadata keys that are being translated.
+Below is a list of all attribute keys that are being translated.

 | OTC key name            | Sumo key name    |
 |-------------------------|------------------|